JS-Produksiyon/pulsar/README.md

 ## Usage
 Due to the fact that the Nebula CLI client requires superuser access, Pulsar will automatically attempt to elevate its privileges, either with an UAC prompt on Windows or requesting your password on MacOS.

 On first run, Pulsar will require you to select the necessary Nebula `.yaml` config file.
-Once you have selected this, click Save Settings and you should be able to immediately connect to the Nebula network by clicking the big green button.
+Once you have selected this, click _Save Settings_ and you should be able to immediately connect to the Nebula network by clicking the big green button.

 > The IT department will need to supply the Nebula CA file, and the user private key and certificate files along with the `.yaml` configuration file.

 Closing the Pulsar window will not end the program.
-You must do this by either clicking the _Quit Pulsar_ button or by right-clicking the Pulsar icon System Tray (Windows) or by clicking on the Pulsar icon in the Menu Bar (MacOS) and selecting Quit.
+You must do this by either clicking the _Quit Pulsar_ button or by right-clicking the Pulsar icon System Tray (Windows) or by clicking on the Pulsar icon in the Menu Bar (MacOS) and selecting _Quit_.

 Additionally, Pulsar provides the option of adding entries to the local `hosts` file to allow for easy domain name based access to the various resources the user needs to access.